SIXBOMB: K-Pop Girl Group Uses Plastic Surgery For ‘Becoming Prettier’ M/Vs

 The Korean music industry is recognized internationally as one of the hardest music industries to succeed in, especially for those who want to be K-pop idols.
 For starters, K-pop acts are often manufactured and not home grown.
 This means up-and-coming hopefuls go through many years of training in singing, dancing, rapping, and presentation before they form a K-pop act.
 The clincher is that getting through training does not mean said up-and-coming hopeful will even debut in a K-pop act either.

 Anyways, one of the most controversial parts of becoming a K-pop star is the image makeover.
 In many countries, image makeovers consist of a new clothing style and a new haircut.
 The most extreme instances of plastic surgery happen but occasionally.
 In K-pop, it is different as cosmetic or plastic surgery hounds the scene.
-Many members of K-pop acts have been exposed for it, especially those listed by KPOP Surgery, such as certain members of AOA, BTS, EXO, and Secret.
+Many members of K-pop acts have been exposed for it, especially those listed by KPOP Surgery such as certain members of AOA, BTS, EXO, and Secret.

 Though many K-pop acts and idols do their best to keep their plastic surgery a secret, one K-pop act is doing the opposite and celebrating it.
 Six Bomb not only went under the knife, they utilized it in two music videos as a concept for their “Becoming Prettier” songs.